Tigris (roller coaster): Characteristics

 Tigris operates within a small footprint of the former attraction and is located within the Stanleyville section of the park.
 For the construction of the roller coaster, existing infrastructure in the land was reused for the purpose of the ride.
 The landscape was preserved with recycled materials from the previous Tanganyika Tidal Wave water ride and other byproducts from the construction of Falcon's Fury and Cobra's Curse attractions.
 Tigris was the third Sky Rocket II model to be constructed at SeaWorld Parks & Entertainment-owned theme parks, the first being Tempesto at sister park Busch Gardens Williamsburg and the second, Electric Eel, at SeaWorld San Diego.
 The roller coaster is one of ten Sky Rocket II models built by Premier Rides.

 Tigris was the ninth roller coaster built at Busch Gardens Tampa Bay in operation.
 The roller coaster features black-gray supports with bright orange track.
 The roller coaster uses a linear synchronous motor (LSM) launch system that adjusts the speed of each launch by timing the train's position through sensors.
 The LSM launch system is cooled by air blowers beneath the track.
 The roller coaster has a total track length of 863 ft, though riders traverse around 1800 ft of track because of the forward and backward launches.
 Tigris operates one train featuring three cars, with each car having a row of two seats across in three rows for a total of eighteen riders per train.
-The cars have a lap bar and over the shoulder restraint system.
+The cars originally featured both a lap bar and over the shoulder restraint system, although the latter functioned more per formatively rather than as a secondary mechanism and was permanently removed in December 2025.
 The roller coaster train features an orange color scheme with tiger print.